puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-inpage-nav.md

 ## About this policy

 This policy gives you time to identify and configure all of the authentication servers used by your IE mode sites.
-However, this policy can result in an inconsistent browsing experience, where some sites are rendered in Internet Explorer mode and at other times rendered in Microsoft Edge mode.
-This depends on whether the navigation to the site began from an Internet Explorer mode page.
+However, this policy can result in an inconsistent browsing experience, where some sites are rendered in IE mode and at other times rendered in Microsoft Edge mode.
+This depends on whether the navigation to the site began from an IE mode page.
 Any site that isn't explicitly configured to open in a specific rendering engine will be subject to this inconsistency.

 If you enable this policy, we recommend that you disable it after you've identified all the authentication servers and added them to the site list as neutral.
-This will ensure that your modern sites never inadvertently render in Internet Explorer mode.
+This will ensure that your modern sites never inadvertently render in IE mode.

 ## Keep in-page navigations in IE mode